ava-labs/avalanche-starter-kit/src/6-erc20-to-native-bridge/_INSTRUCTIONS.md

 ### Mint Example WASH Tokens on C-chain

 You can mint tokens as per your requirements here.
-(All values on source side are mentioned in wei)
+(All values are mentioned in wei)

 _Note: In case you have an external token contract (BOK BOK COQ), you will not mint them like we're doing in this command.
 Make sure you have enough tokens in your funded address to proceed with the transaction._